 What Are the Pros of a 15-Year Loan?

 15-year mortgages typically have lower rates — often anywhere from 0.25 to 0.5 percent lower than a 30-year mortgage rate.
 This means you’ll have substantial savings over the life of the loan.
 For example, a $200,000 loan with the above rates would have savings of almost $98,000 over the life of the loan.

 Another pro of the 15-year loan is the accelerated equity build-up.
 After five years, the borrower would only owe $146,100 with a 15-year loan —more than $36,000 less than a 30-year loan.

-Cons of 15-Year Loan
+What Are the Cons of a 15-Year Loan?

 Traditionally, the monthly payments on a 15-year loan are 30-40% higher than on a 30-year loan.
 Using our example above, a borrower’s monthly payment would be $1,474 on a 15-year versus $1,009 on a 30-year loan.
 The borrower is obligated to make the higher payment regardless of any financial difficulties.
 If their financial situation changes and they are unable to afford the monthly mortgage payment, they will need to pay closing costs again and, most likely, a higher rate to refinance back to a 30-year loan.

-Pros of a 30-Year Loan
+What Are the Pros of a 30-Year Loan?